civictechsweden/JagVillHaVaccin/README.md

-# Jag vill ha vaccin! 💉
+# Jag Vill Ha Vaccin! 💉

+**Jag Vill Ha Vaccin! is still a really early prototype.
+Don't expect it to find all the vaccination centers nor all the doses!**

-**ACCESS THE (VERY EARLY) PROTOTYPE OF Jag vill ha vaccin!
-[HERE](https://civictechsweden.github.io/JagVillHaVaccin/index.html)**
+**ACCESS THE (VERY EARLY) PROTOTYPE AT [jagvillhavaccin.nu](https://jagvillhavaccin.nu)**

-**Jag vill ha vaccin!** (*I want a vaccine!* in English or *Je veux un vaccin !* in French) is a project to harvest vaccination times throughout Sweden and display them in a user-friendly way.
+**Jag Vill Ha Vaccin!** (*I want a vaccine!* in English or *Je veux un vaccin !* in French) is a project to harvest vaccination times throughout Sweden and display them in a user-friendly way.

 The goal of the project is to make it easier for citizens who are looking for a dose, especially the most vulnerable who are often the ones struggling to understand the mess of websites and booking platforms, to help Swedish regions with their campaigns as they scale up and to act as a buffer between the enormous demand and booking platforms.

-In short, **Jag vill ha vaccin!** aims at saving lives by making sure every dose gets used as quickly and as fairly as possible.
+In short, **Jag Vill Ha Vaccin!** aims at saving lives by making sure every dose gets used as quickly and as fairly as possible.

 ## Roadmap 🗺

 ### Scraping ⚙️

-Currently, the project is scraping data from the booking platform **mittvaccin.se**.
+Currently, the project is scraping data from the booking platform **mittvaccin.se** and **vaccina.se**.
 It does so regularly through a Github Action.

-This service is used by some or all vaccination centers in the Blekinge, Jönköping, Kalmar, Kronoberg and Örebro.
+These services are used by some or all vaccination centers in the Blekinge, Jönköping, Kalmar, Kronoberg and Örebro.

 #### Open booking platforms

 A next goal is to scrape data from other platforms which don't require an authentification such as:
 - patient.nu (WebDoc)
-- Vaccina (Cliento)
+- Bokamera
 - CGM J4

 #### Official pages from regions